Dealerdirect/guides/code-styling/markdown/README.md

 - Lines SHOULD be less than 80 characters and MUST be less than 120 characters;
   longer lines SHOULD be split into multiple subsequent lines.

-- Lines MUST be less than 120 characters.

 - It is RECOMMENDED to break large paragraphs logically when trying to keep lines under 120 characters: